Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Introduction

 \section{Introduction}

 A histogram is a piecewise constant density estimation model.
 There are good reasons that the histogram is among the first techniques taught to any student dealing with data \citep{chakrabarti2006data}: (i) histograms are easy to visualize, (ii) they are accurate as long as there are enough data in each bin, and (iii) they have a logical structure that most people find interpretable.
-A downside of the conventional histogram is that all of these properties fail in high dimensions, particularly for binary or categorical data.
-One cannot easily visualize a conventional high dimensional histogram.
-For binary data this would require us to visualize a high dimensional hypercube.
-In terms of accuracy, there may not be enough data in each bin, so the estimates would cease to be accurate.
-In terms of interpretability, for a high dimensional histogram, a large set of logical conditions ceases to be an interpretable representation of the data, and can easily obscure important relationships between variables.
-Considering marginals is often useless for binary variables, since there are only two bins (0 and 1).
-The question is how to construct a piecewise constant density estimation model (like a histogram) that has the three properties mentioned above: (i) it can be visualized, (ii) it is accurate, (iii) it is interpretable.
+A downside of the conventional histogram is that all of these properties fail in more than two or three dimensions, particularly for binned binary or categorical data.
+One cannot easily visualize a conventional higher dimensional bar plot or histogram.
+For binary data, this would require us to visualize bins on a high dimensional hypercube.
+Worse, there may not be enough data in each bin, so the estimates would cease to be accurate.
+In terms of interpretability, for a higher dimensional histogram, a large set of logical conditions characterizing each bin ceases to be an interpretable representation of the data, and can easily obscure important relationships between variables.
+Considering all of the marginals is often useless for binary variables, since there are only two bins (0 and 1).
+Not only do histograms become uninterpretable in high dimensions, other high-dimensional density estimation methods are also uninterpretable: flexible nonparametric approaches such as kernel density estimation simply produce a formula, and the estimated density landscape cannot be easily visualized without projecting it to one or two dimensions, in which case we would lose substantial information.
+The question we ask is how to construct a piecewise constant density estimation model (like a histogram) for categorical data that has the three properties mentioned above: (i) it can be visualized, (ii) it is accurate, (iii) it is interpretable.

-In this paper we present three cascaded (tree- or list- structured) density estimation models.
-These are similar to variable bin-width histograms, (e.g., see \cite{wand1997data,scott1979optimal}), though our approaches use only a subset of the variables.
-A leaf (that is, a histogram bin) is defined by conditions on a subset of variables (e.g. ``the second component of $x$ is 0" and ``the first component of $x$ is 1"), and the density is estimated to be constant with each leaf.
+In this paper, we present three methods for constructing tree- and list-based density estimation models.
+These types of models are alternatives to bar plots or variable bin-width histograms \citep[e.g., see][]{wand1997data,scott1979optimal}.
+In our models, a leaf is analogous to a histogram bin (i.e., a probability mass function bin) and is defined by conditions on a subset of variables (e.g., if $\x$ is the feature vector, the conditions can be ``the second component of $\x$ is 0" and ``the first component of $\x$ is 1''), and the density is estimated to be constant with each leaf (that is, regardless of what the other components of $\x$ are, the density is constant).
+Our approaches use only a subset of the variables to define the bins, making them more interpretable.